bocadilloproject/bocadillo/docs/guide/nested-apps.md

 Nested Bocadillo applications can be used to split a project into smaller applications and then tie them all together in a single _root_ application.

-For example, if our project has a mix of REST API and HTML pages, we can separate the REST API endpoints in a dedicated app:
+For example, if our project has a mix of REST API and HTML pages, we can separate the REST API endpoints in an **isolated app**:

 ```python
 # myproject/api.py